RockhurstHS/STEAM-Blog/_posts/2020-09-22-MWEWE-Awards.md

 </div>
 </center>

-The structure of the boat is made of two foam catamarans and carbon fiber tubes.
+<i>The structure of the boat is made of two foam catamarans and carbon fiber tubes.
 The boat has sensors that measure pH, turbidity, conductivity, and dissolved oxygen, all of which are helpful metrics for monitoring water quality.
 The sensors are attached to a plastic box, which holds several electronics.
 The boat can be controlled with a remote control and is moved by a wind propeller.

 With the help of Mr. Nendick, we researched boat designs and electronics for controlling the boat.
 We also put together some parts of the boat, including the catamarans and mounts for other parts.
 While we were unable to finish the project completely because the semester ended early, we learned a lot about how autonomous systems work. </i>